Export your products with Shopping ads

 2. Set up tax and shipping settings specific to your new country

-- Follow the correct tax policies for your target country.
+- Follow the correct tax policies for your country of sale.
 Tax for Shopping ads is restricted to two concepts: value-added tax (generally called VAT, IVA, TVA, MWST or GST in different countries) and sales tax.
 Value-added tax is used in most countries in the world, and sales tax is used in the US.
 Depending on which countries, a number of different tax scenarios can occur.
 Learn more about tax settings

-Included tax vs. excluded tax using target country currency
+Included tax vs. excluded tax using country of sale currency

 Included tax vs. excluded tax using currency conversion